dn3s/tumbltool/README.md

 `-s --strip`

-Remove unnecessary whitespace.
+Remove unnecessary whitespace, and minify scripts and stylesheets.
 Useful for keeping file sizes down and ease of sharing.

 `-v --var ATTRIBUTE=VALUE`